 Cycle safety in Siem Reap

 The area around Siem Reap is prime cycling country.
 It’s flat, picturesque, and — if you are lucky — quiet.
-However, accident rates on Cambodia’s roads are staggeringly high, and while most of your cycling will probably be on the quieter back-roads, you will have to tackle one or more of Siem Reap’s busier “arterial routes” at some point.
-In accident terms, prevention is definitely better than cure, so knowing what to expect is the best way to avoid becoming a traffic police statistic.
+However, accident rates on Cambodia’s roads are staggeringly high, and while most of your cycling will probably be on the quieter back-roads, you will have to tackle one or more of Siem Reap’s busier arterial routes at some point.
+Knowing what to expect is the best way to avoid becoming a traffic police statistic.
 Here are just a few pointers.

-Bizarrely, the few roundabouts that exist in Siem Reap present little problem for local drivers – other than that age-old dilemma of exactly who has right of way, which is not usually a serious issue provided you are cycling slowly.
+Bizarrely, the few roundabouts that exist in Siem Reap present little problem for local drivers – although right of way will not be accorded in the manner to which you are accustomed, which is not usually a serious issue provided you are cycling slowly.

-Finally, anything bigger than you always has right of way so you should be prepared to stop suddenly at any time.
-Don’t forget that the practice of flashing one’s headlights does not mean the driver is letting you through, it means “I am coming through no matter what so you’d better get out of my way”.
+Although you won’t find it in any highway code, right of way is the only rule that is applied with rigour here, and it is determined by heft and value.
+Anything bigger and more valuable than you always has right of way, so you should be prepared to stop suddenly at any time.
+Don’t forget that the practice of flashing one’s headlights does not mean the driver is letting you through, but rather it means, “I am coming through no matter what, so you’d better get out of my way”.
 It’s the same principle as the horn, of which you will hear plenty.

 No one needs to copy the inimitable Cambodian driving style in order to enjoy a spot of cycling around Siem Reap, but as long as you are aware of what to expect, you will know why wearing a helmet, cycling slowly, and having the reactions of an Olympic sprinter in the starting blocks are all a good idea.
 Of course a good travel insurance policy should be a no-brainer if you are considering cycling in any unfamiliar country, and in Cambodia it could be life saver.
 Given the quality of locally available emergency medical care in Siem Reap, a policy that includes medical evacuation is strongly recommended too.
 Happy cycling!